nspcc-dev/neo-go/ROADMAP.md

 Removal of SecondsPerBlock is scheduled for May-June 2023 (~0.103.0 release).

-## Services address and port configuration
+## Services/node address and port configuration

-Version 0.100.0 of NeoGo introduces a multiple binding addresses capability to the node's services (RPC server, TLS RPC configuration, Prometheus, Pprof) that allows to specify several listen addresses/ports using an array of "address:port" pairs in the service `Addresses` config section.
-Deprecated `Address` and `Port` sections of `RPC`, `Prometheus`, `Pprof` subsections of the `ApplicationConfiguration` as far as the one of RPC server's `TLSConfig` are still available, but will be removed, so please convert your node configuration file to use new `Addresses` section for node services.
+Version 0.100.0 of NeoGo introduces a multiple binding addresses capability to the node's services (RPC server, TLS RPC configuration, Prometheus, Pprof) and the node itself.
+It allows to specify several listen addresses/ports using an array of "address:port" pairs in the service's `Addresses` config section and array of "address:port:announcedPort" tuples in the `ApplicationConfiguration`'s `Addresses` node config section.
+Deprecated `Address` and `Port` sections of `RPC`, `Prometheus`, `Pprof` subsections of the `ApplicationConfiguration` as far as the one of RPC server's `TLSConfig` are still available, but will be removed, so please convert your node configuration file to use new `Addresses` section for the node services.
+Deprecated `Address`, `NodePort` and `AnnouncedPort` sections of `ApplicationConfiguration` will also be removed eventually, so please update your node configuration file to use `Addresses` section for the P2P addresses configuration.

 Removal of these config sections is scheduled for May-June 2023 (~0.103.0 release).